How to Stream Live Video for Government in 7 Easy Steps

 Now, you’ve set up everything in preparation to live stream your government or community event.
 One of the most important parts of broadcasting is audience engagement.

 A great way to engage your audience is through Q & A (Question & Answer) sessions after your live streams.
 Viewers will learn more about what’s important to them while feeling important by asking their own questions.
 This tool is especially useful when learning how to stream live video for government events in your local community.
 There are always people ready to ask questions or give their comments or concerns on policies.
 Give the floor to your audience and you will both learn a lot from the engagement.

 If Q & A isn’t right for your event, or you’d like to add more engagement opportunities, then polls and surveys might fit your needs.
 They can be another great way to keep the attention of your audience while collecting key data.
 Broadcasters can create poll questions before the event and administer them throughout the broadcast.

 Surveys are generally completed at the end of the broadcast.
 Administering them at the end allows minimal descriptions during the event.
 The survey allows you to ask more in-depth questions and usually take longer to complete than the polling questions.

 Step 7: Create Video on Demand (VoD) packages

-It’s a very easy process with an encoder and streaming service platform.
+Creating VOD packages is a very easy process with an encoder and streaming online video platform.
 While live streaming in the encoder, save it to your hard drive.
-Then using a platform like DaCast you can upload the video and it will be converted in a VoD where you can then embed it in to your website.
-You can also create packages if you have lots of videos at your disposal.
+Then, using a platform like Dacast, you can upload the video and it will be converted into a VoD where you can then embed it into your website.